fbpx

 Entry Requirement:

-• Accredited Certificate in Engineering, Engineering Technology, Technical or Malaysian Skills Certificate Level 3 with PT3; or its equivalent; OR
+• Accredited Certificate in Engineering, Engineering Technology, Technical or Malaysian Skills Certificate Level 3 with PT3; or equivalent OR

-• Recognized related Technical/Vocational/Skills qualifications AND an adequate and relevant bridging programme; OR
+• Recognised related Technical/Vocational/Skills qualifications AND an adequate and relevant bridging programme OR

 Click for more detail